hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/remote-schema-permissions.rst

 add_remote_schema_permissions
 -----------------------------

-A remote schema permission is used to enforce constraints on the query that's being queried to the remote schema.
+A remote schema permission is used to enforce constraints on the queries to the remote schema.
 This is done by specifying the schema document (GraphQL language IDL) which should be a subset of the upstream remote schema.

 Suppose the following is the schema document of the upstream remote.